Jungledyret Hugo: Characters

-Loongkoffer is an animal psychologist hired by Conrad in Jungledyret 2 to tame Hugo; unfortunately, he fails in his endeavor.
-Making a return in Jungledyret 3, he has turned over a new leaf and wishes to keep Hugo safe.
+Loongkoffer is an animal psychologist hired by Conrad in Jungledyret 2 to tame Hugo, but he fails in his endeavor.
+In Jungledyret 3, he has turned over a new leaf and wishes to keep Hugo safe.
 He is disgusted by Professor Strix's idea of cloning Hugo, fearing that Hugo would die in the experiments.
-His role is reminiscent of Animaniacs' Dr. Otto Scratchansniff, whose job was to civilize the Warner siblings.
 He was voiced by Arthur Grosser in the Miramax dub.
-In Danish TV series and third film, his name is Dr. Donald Sturmdrang in original version.
+In the original Danish TV series and third film, his name is Dr. Donald Sturmdrang.